 - Adobe (Macromedia) Flash:Perception supports an interface with Macromedia Flash that allow programmers to program customised items using Flash and have the results recorded within the answer database.

-The system can be support a range of uses including: marking of exam papers, and class tests, collection of informaiton from student evaluation forms.
+The system can support a range of uses including: marking of exam papers, and class tests, collection of information from student evaluation forms.